A Functional (Monadic) Second-Order Theory of Infinite Trees: A Functional Extension of on Infinite Trees

 as a function

 Furthermore, it is convenient to allow such $F$ to have a domain defined by an $\FSO$ formula $\psi(-)$, and to write

 We develop here a notation system for such ``function'' and ``product types''.
-In~\S\ref{sec:funto:choice}, we discuss formulations of the Functional Choice Axioms of~\S\ref{sec:ax:choice} induced by these notations.
+In~\S\ref{sec:funto:choice}, we discuss formulations of the Functional Choice Axioms of~\S\ref{sec:ax:choice} induced by this notation.
 In order not to overload the arrow symbol $\longto$ (which will be used with games later on), we will write typing declarations as

-\begin{nota} \emph{Product types} are given by the following grammar, where $\psi(-)$ is an $\FSO$ formula of an individual variable (with possibly other free variables of any sort), and where $K$ is an $\HF$-term.
+\begin{nota}[Product Types] \emph{Product types} are given by the following grammar, where $\psi(-)$ is an $\FSO$ formula of an individual variable (with possibly other free variables of any sort), and where $K$ is an $\HF$-term.

 The \emph{arity} of a product type $\Pi$ is: \begin{itemize} \item $(1,n)$ if $\Pi$ is of the form $\psi(-) \times K_1 \times \dots \times K_n$,

 \item $(0,n)$ if $\Pi$ is of the form $K_1 \times \dots \times K_n$. \end{itemize}